Marine protected area: Mediterranean Sea

 A 2018 study published in Science found that trawling is more intense inside official EU marine sanctuaries and that endangered fish species such as sharks and rays are more common outside them.

 United States

-As of June 2020, 26% of U.S. waters (including the Great Lakes) wwere in an MPA.
+As of June 2020, 26% of U.S. waters (including the Great Lakes) were in an MPA.
 Only 3% of US waters are no-take MPAs.
-Almost all of the no-take zones are located in two large MPAs in the remote Pacific Ocean, Papahānaumokuākea Marine National Monument and Pacific Remote Islands Marine National Monument.
+Almost all of the no-take zones are located in two large MPAs in the remote Pacific Ocean, Papahānaumokuākea Marine National Monument and Pacific Islands Heritage Marine National Monument.

 United Kingdom and British Overseas Territories

 Near half of England's seas are MPAs.
 Those MPAs only ban in specific places some of the most damaging activities.

 In 2020, Greenpeace revealed that in 2019 the UK legally allowed industrial boats to fish in the Marine protected area.
 This point is related to the concern of overfishing, while fishing is an object to the ongoing trade negotiations between the EU and the UK.
 Result of those negotiations might replace Common Fisheries Policy in the UK.